 If your website needs to be updated to a responsive design do it now.
 Don't wait.
 Not only are you losing business, but your website is being penalized by Google in the search results.

-Eighty percent of people trust online reviews as much as personal recommendations.
 Social proof on your website can have an incredible influence on the level of confidence a visitor has about your small business.

 Incorporating reviews, testimonials, and white papers is a must to build credibility quickly.
 I believe you should have social proof throughout your website, but you MUST have it on your homepage where a website visitor is bound to see it.